thruston/tex-tristram/README.md

 included the smaller printers' marks visible on the scans.
 These are usually small numbers, and were added by the printers as part of the administration of the printing house.
-Typically they were used to show which compositor had one which pages (so they could be paid), but it is not clear exactly how they were used in these books.
+Typically they were used to show which compositor had done which pages (so they could be paid), but it is not clear exactly how they were used in these books.

 If you find this project entertaining or useful please consider supporting